hapax/hapax.github.io/assets/alien-maths.md

 #### Cognitive relativism and chauvinism

-If linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which, in fairness, is closer to what most universalists believe).
+While the version of linguistic universalism just outlined is wrong, *cognitive universalism* seems more defensible (and in fairness, is closer to what most universalists believe).
 Human brains don't magically change when we cross cultural or racial boundaries, and indeed, language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.